Cohomology of generalized configuration spaces: Example application: -equals configuration spaces

 \subsection{The calculation for $k$-equals configuration spaces}

-\begin{para}Consider the following three elements of $\widehat \Lambda(\!(t)\!)$.
+\begin{para}Consider the following three elements of $\EuScript R$.

+Here $\mu$ denotes the usual number-theoretic M\"obius function.
 The following is a theorem of Sundaram and Wachs \cite[Theorem 3.5]{sundaramwachs}, slightly reformulated.
 Their result was previously applied to the computations of the $\mathbb S_n$-equivariant rational cohomologies of the spaces $F_{\leq k}(\mathbf R^d,n)$ by Sundaram and Welker \cite{sundaramwelker}.
 The non-equivariant version of the calculation was done previously by Bj\"orner and Welker \cite{bjornerwelker}, where they also proved that the cohomology is torsion free.

 \end{para}